 - Identify water resource problems and help communities develop solutions

-PRI’s FY22 research expenditures exceeded $65 million, representing more than 8 percent of all research expenditures at the University of Illinois Urbana-Champaign.
-Because of its unique mission to provide scientific expertise to Illinois agencies, communities, industries, and individuals, with specific responsibilities described in state statutes, PRI is funded by a line item in the Illinois budget.
-PRI delivers an outstanding return on this annual state investment, bringing in $5 in competitive grants and contracts for every $1 from the State of Illinois.
-With field stations from Lake Michigan to southern Illinois, PRI scientists are positioned to serve all Illinoisans.
+Because of PRI’s critical scientific service to the state, with specific responsibilities described in state statutes, the institute receives foundational funding from a line item in the Illinois budget.
+PRI delivers an outstanding return on this annual state investment, bringing in $5 in competitive grants and contracts for every $1 from the state of Illinois.